-Good apps exist to solve specific problems for their users, and the same is true for good UX design.
+Good apps solve specific problems for their users, and the same is true for good UX design.
 What are the challenges you face in conveying information to users, engaging them or inspiring them to take certain actions?
 Do you need to improve conversion and reduce the bounce rate?
-Do your users abandon the buyer’s journey at a particular point?
-Make sure to explain what problems you want to solve and provide all the data that will help your design team understand your needs.
+Do your users abandon the journey at a particular point?
+Make sure to explain what problems you want to solve and provide all the data that will help the design team understand your needs.

 Objectives, not solutions

 Remember that you’ll be working with a team of creatives with commercial experience.
 You want to set project goals, yes, but if you impose your own solutions on the team, you won’t be able to take advantage of their perspective.
 Instead, define the objectives you’d like to see accomplished.
 If possible, you can also describe any solutions or approaches that have provided unsatisfactory results in the past.